viplove29/playwright_java-automation-suite/README.md

 ## Initial Project Set Up

-Here are the steps you must follow when pulling down from this repo for the first time:
+Here are the steps you must follow in the order listed when pulling down from this repo for the first time:

 1. Clone the repo and open the project in IntelliJ.
 - It will initially try to build itself and will fail.